 - Inhale, squeezing your glutes and lifting your pelvis to the sky.

-- Rotate your shoulder blades inward and try to interlock your fingers as you keep your chin pointing away from your chest.
+- Rotate your shoulder blades inward and try to interlock your fingers under your back on the floor as you keep your chin pointing away from your chest.

 - Hold and breathe.